Experienced Guidance And Due Diligence

 If you are paid on commission, work more than one job, have been unemployed recently, own your own business, collect disability benefits, work irregularly or have any other extenuating circumstances, it can be difficult to establish a gross monthly income.
 Several other factors could influence the formula set forth in the child support guidelines, and only a highly experienced attorney can properly assess your unique situation and best advocate for your interests.

-We also help our clients in need of child support modification.
+I also help my clients in need of child support modification.
 Job loss, relocation, loss of income, health issues and more may influence your ability to make support payments as defined in your original decree or agreement.
-Also, if your ex-spouse has missed payments or refuses to make full payments, we can help you with child support enforcement.
+Also, if your ex-spouse has missed payments or refuses to make full payments, I can help you with child support enforcement.